blex-max/expos/docs/usage.md

   Description="""
   Why expos produced no value, as '<scope>:<reason>' tokens.
   Scope is 'record' (whole record skipped) or a statistic ID.
-  Reasons: multiallelic, complex, insufficient_support, insufficient_background,
+  Reasons: not_biallelic, complex, insufficient_support, insufficient_background,
-  heterogeneous_read_length, zero_variance,
+  heterogeneous_read_length, insufficient_reads_for_test, zero_variance,
   no_support, no_background, reference_too_short, reference_has_n.
   """>
 ```

-Effect size is a standardised z-score relative to the simulated null distribution: 0.0 indicates no difference from background, positive values indicate tighter clustering than background, and the value is expressed directly in standard deviations of that null.
-The p-value is one-sided, giving the probability that a random subsample of the background would produce a statistic at least as extreme as the observed value.
+Effect size is a standardised z-score relative to the null distribution: 0.0 indicates no difference from background, positive values indicate tighter clustering than background, and the value is expressed directly in standard deviations of that null.
+The null here is the distribution of the statistic over every equally-sized subsample of the background, and its mean and standard deviation are computed exactly rather than estimated from draws.
+Effect size is therefore deterministic and does not move with `--seed`.
+The p-value is one-sided, giving the probability that a random subsample of the background would produce a statistic at least as extreme as the observed value. *p*-values are estimated by Monte-Carlo sampling; resolution is bounded by the draw count to 0.005.
 A large effect size combined with a small p-value, especially if found in a low complexity region as indicated by `RCMPLX`, may indicate a spurious variant call.
 A z-score of 3.0 is approximately the 1% false-positive point for each.
-It is not constant across support sizes — with only five supporting reads the true rate at 3.0 is nearer 2%, and low support is common in somatic calling.
+It is not constant across support sizes; with only five supporting reads the true rate at 3.0 is nearer 2%, and low support is common in somatic calling.

 Every output VCF also carries provenance in its header: a `##source` line (program, version and UTC timestamp) and an `##expos_command` line recording the invocation.